 Note: Look for CABARET CAIRNS in the Browntrout Cairn Terrier calendars — Tucker is featured in 2013 Browntrout Calendar in the month of August.
 Tucker was also on the cover of year 2000 and Rosie for 2001.
 Tucker returned as the cover-boy for 2003.
 Zoe and Rose are featured in the 2004 calendar.
 Rosie graced the cover again in the 2005 issue.
 My Cairns have also modelled in the 2010 Dogs in Canada Annual magazine, as well as on line as the breed representative for both Canadian Kennel Club Cairn Terrier breeder listing and Canadogs Website.

 We also offer grooming services (hand stripping) for Cairn puppies.
 For more information about grooming a Cairn, visit our Grooming page.

 If you would like to see pictures of our Cairns, old and young, please visit our Picasa Photo Gallery or Our Cairn Terrier Family.
+We also have lots of photos of our puppies with their new families on our Facebook Page: www.facebook.com/cabaretcairnterriers.
 You will find Cairns come in a variety of colours, from striking light wheatens to rich dark brindles.
 Enjoy!

 CABARET CAIRNS IN THE MEDIA–